lanl/bml/tests/README.md

 =============

 It is essential to add a proper test for each function we create.
-We would even recommend to add a test before adding the functionality to have a peace of code that could be executed.
+We would even recommend to add a test before adding the functionality to have a piece of code that could be executed.
 To do this, we have provided this step-by-step tutorial.
 Let's consider that we are adding a test which name is "mytest".